garykac/shinjuku/README.md

 You can play one of your wildcard to match any ward.

 Because the card frequency varies based on the population of that ward, some cards work better as wildcards (because you're more likely to encounter them).
+Each card indicated how many copies of it exist in the deck.

 ## Playtest images